octopart/interview-octo-backend/README.md

 # Interview API Excercise

-There are two versions of the excercise, golang and python, you may use either.
+There are three versions of the exercise: Golang, Python, and C#.
+You may use any of these.

 To spin up the server, you can either run it locally or within docker.